Old Crow Medicine Show: Carry Me Back (2012)

-Chris 'Critter' Fuqua performs with the group on acoustic guitar at 9:30 Club in Washington, D.C., on August 2, 2012.
+Chris 'Critter' Fuqua performs with the group on acoustic guitar at the 9:30 Club in Washington, D.C., on August 2, 2012.

 The album sold over 17,000 copies its debut week, "landing at No. 22 on the Billboard Albums Chart", leading to both the band's best-ever sales week and their highest ever charting position.
 It attained #1 on both the Bluegrass and Folk charts and was the No. 4 Country album in the nation".

 Carry Me Back exploits a kaleidoscopic galaxy of joyous old-timey string sounds updated for the 21st century.